 The purpose of the Lightning Lane system is to reduce the waiting time at designated attractions for guests who are willing to pay extra for the privilege.
 The system also, in effect, imposes a penalty—that is, being relegated to standby status—to those who opt not to pay for Lightning Lane.

-When you use the Disney app to secure a Lightning Lane reservation, it will show you a set of return times for you to choose from, such as “1 PM to 2 PM,” “1:15 PM to 2:15 PM,” and so on.
-You’ll pick the one that works best for your day, and you can return to enjoy the ride any time within your selected return window.
-Disney cast members will strictly enforce the 1-hour Lightning Lane windows; FastPass allowed an unpublicized 15-minute grace period and exceptions for ride breakdowns, and we expect Lightning Lane to do so as well.
-Pay close attention to the time when you receive your Lightning Lane reservation, and plan your return accordingly.
+When you use the Disney app to secure a Genie+ Lightning Lane reservation, you will be given the next available return time.
+For Individual Lightning Lane attractions, it will show you a set of return times for you to choose from, such as “1 PM to 2 PM,” “1:15 PM to 2:15 PM,” and so on.
+You can return to enjoy the ride any time within your selected return window.
+Disney cast members will strictly enforce the 1-hour Lightning Lane windows, but allow for an unpublicized grace period that allows you to enter the return queue up to 5 minutes before or 15 minutes after your reservation.
+Pay close attention to the time when you receive your Lightning Lane reservation, and plan your return accordingly;.

 When you report back to the attraction later, you’ll enter a line marked Lightning Lane that will route you more or less directly to the boarding area or preshow area.
 Each person in your party must have his or her own Lightning Lane reservation and be ready to scan their admission pass or mobile device at the entrance of the Lightning Lane.

 You may show up at any time within your Lightning Lane return window, and from our past observations, no specific time will be better or worse.
 This holds true because cast members are instructed to minimize waits for Lightning Lane users.
 Thus, if the Lightning Lane is suddenly inundated (something that occurs more or less by chance), cast members will rapidly intervene to reduce the Lightning Lane line.